fhareide/vizscript/README.md

 > A complete language extension for Viz Script development in Viz Artist

 ## New Features - Viz Script 0.2.0
 * Validate your code on a Viz Engine
-    * Ctrl-F5 or "Viz Script: Compile code" on the Command Palette (Ctrl-Shift-P)
+    * Shortcut Ctrl-F5 or `Viz Script: Compile code` on Command Palette (Ctrl-Shift-P)
     * The line with an error will be highlighted in the editor.
     * The hostname and port can be configured in the extension.
     * Viz Engine must be OnAir.